oconnor663/bao/README.md

 work on different branches of the tree in parallel.
 Given enough input, the tree hash can occupy any number of processors: in-memory benchmarks on one of Amazon's 96-core m5.24xlarge instances measure 60 GB/s of throughput.
-Bao is also built with BLAKE2b, which was [designed to outperform SHA1](https://blake2.net/), and it includes the [fastest SIMD implementation available](https://github.com/oconnor663/blake2b_simd).
+Bao is also based on BLAKE2b, which was [designed to outperform SHA1](https://blake2.net/), and it includes the [fastest SIMD implementation available](https://github.com/oconnor663/blake2b_simd).

-Apart from speed, a tree hash has another benefits over regular hashes: fancy streaming features.
+Apart from speed, a tree hash has another benefit over regular hashes: fancy streaming features.
 To verify a regular hash, you need to hash the whole input over again, but a tree hash can verify small sections of input by themselves.
 Bao exposes a number of different tree operations